theshadow27/smee-client/README.md

 In contrast to other containerized forks, this one uses file-based configuration to enable more than one smee fowarders per client container.

+As of 1.3, the client codebase has diverged from `protobot/smee-client` because several very outdated dependencies had to be completely replaced.
+This effectivly required a refactor, where `superagent` was replaced with `axios`.

 ## Using the container

 This repo publishes images to DockerHub with the tag [theshadow27/smee-client](https://hub.docker.com/repository/docker/theshadow27/smee-client/general)